r57zone/DSAdvance/README.md

 * Keyboard and mouse emulation for Windows control;
 * Keyboard and mouse emulation for old retro games;

-Mode switching is done via `ALT + Q`, `ALT + ←/→` or `PS/Home + ←/→` and `Capture/Home`.
+Emulation Mode switching is done via `ALT + Q`, `ALT + ←/→` or `PS/Home + ←/→`.
 Keyboard and mouse emulation supports different profiles; select the required profile or [create a new one](https://github.com/r57zone/DSAdvance/blob/master/BINDINGS.md).
 There are also Xbox profiles for changing the button layout.
 Profiles can be switched using `ALT + ↑/↓` when the window is active, or on the gamepad using `PS/Home + ↑/↓`.
 The default profile allows Windows operation.

 Adaptive triggers for Sony DualSense in USB mode are supported, you can switch between different modes with `ALT + 3/4`.